Noise Pollution Takes Toll on Health and Happiness Everyday Noise Can Overstimulate the Body's Stress Response

 Another clue came from a study of children whose schools were located near West London's busy Heathrow airport.

 "We found a straightforward linear effect from aircraft noise and impairment in reading on standardized tests," said study leader Stephen A. Stansfeld, a professor of psychiatry at Queen Mary's School of Medicine and Dentistry in London, noting that the close correlation strengthened the case that noise was to blame.

-Noise that invades a classroom may make it hard for students to hear the teacher, of course.
+A Chronic Emergency Noise that invades a classroom may make it hard for students to hear the teacher, of course.
 But blood tests done on the Munich children helped reveal a more insidious biological mechanism through which noise wreaks much of its havoc.
-Children near the working airports had significantly higher levels of adrenaline and cortisol — the body’s so-called stress hormones.
+Children near the working airports had significantly higher levels of adrenaline and cortisol -- the body's so-called stress hormones.

 Those hormones are part of the body's "fight or flight" response, which helps a person deal with sudden emergencies.
 Blood pressure and heart rate go up in preparation for action.
 The blood becomes thick with oxygen-toting red blood cells.
 And the immune system gets suppressed as part of the shift toward fulfilling short-term needs rather than longer-term health.

 That response can be lifesaving in an attack, but it is counterproductive when activated chronically.
 Over months and years it can literally corrode the body, eating away at blood vessels and other organs and predisposing a person to other medical woes.

 "This is the most disturbing thing about noise, because it means you are being exposed to this reaction all the time," said Roberto Bertollini of the World Health Organization's Special Programme on Health and Environment.